acts-project/acts/docs/examples/full_chain_odd.md

 With the last step we completed the simulation and switch the focus to the actual topic: reconstruction.

 The first step in our reconstruction is the track seeding.
 Here we try to find tracks and estimate their parameters.

-TODO why do we need a config here?

 ```
 oddSeedingSel = oddDir / "config/odd-seeding-config.json"